-An Important Impeachment Memo Has Vanished from a Senate Web Server | Washingtonian (DC)
+An Important Impeachment Memo Has Vanished From a Senate Web Server | Washingtonian (DC)

 The document, which was still circulating among journalists and academics as late as early October, was housed on a server maintained by Senate.gov.
 Reporters this week began noticing that the URL returned a 404 error message, indicating the PDF document couldn’t be found.
 The impeachment memo isn’t available at another online database maintained by CRS.

-A person in the Secretary of the Senate’s office referred Washingtonian to the webmaster, who could not give comment and referred the matter back to the Secretary’s office.
+A person in the Secretary of the Senate’s office referred Washingtonian to the webmaster, who could not give comment.
+An official in the Secretary’s office later said they believed it was a maintenance issue, but was probing for more details.
+By Wednesday, after receiving inquiries about the memo, Senate staff had removed the document’s listing entirely from its impeachment resource guide, where it previously appeared as a dead link.
 It was unclear how long the report has been inaccessible, or whether anyone noticed it was missing.

 The memo has been widely cited during the Trump era.
 As a result, several published references have pointed to the faulty Senate address, including a report by Common Cause; neighborly chatter on forums like DC Urban Moms and Dads; and high school lesson plans teaching “the rule of law.”